 A variable-speed pool pump is the best bet when it comes to energy saving.
 Firstly, with multiple speed settings, they can allow you to go as low as the RPM as you wish, which would drastically reduce your power bills.
 Secondly, you would be able to choose an optimum speed to ensure both appropriate water circulation and energy consumption.

 The main disadvantage of variable-speed pumps is their steep prices.
 However, in the long run, they can help you save hundreds of dollars per year.
 And the bigger your pool, the more noticeable the energy saving will become.

 What Pool Pump is Best For My Existing Filter?

 Pump housing mount

 There are two types of housing mounts: top and side.
 In case the intake of your filter is located above the ground pump, then you need a top-mount pool pump.
-If the intake is on the same level, a side-mount pump would be the right choice.
+If the input is on the same level, a side-mount pump would be the right choice.

 Pump Motor Voltage

-The required motor voltage will depend on the voltage your pool is wired for, which is mostly either 220V or 110V.
+The required motor voltage will depend on the energy your pool is wired for, which is mostly either 220V or 110V.
 Both voltages don’t differ in power consumption.
 However, 220V pumps run at lower temperatures and don’t get loaded as much during startup.
 And besides, most pumps and replacement motors are set for 220V.
 Thereby, if you will be installing new wiring, make sure to go for 220V.